kubedb/docs/docs/guides/mongodb/backup/sharding/index.md

 ```

 NB.
 The appbinding `restored-mgo-sh` also contains `spec.parametrs` field. the number of hosts in `spec.parameters.replicaSets` needs to be similar to the old appbinding.
 Otherwise, the sharding recover may not be accurate.

-> If you are not using KubeDB to deploy database, create the AppBinding manually.

 Below is the YAML for the `RestoreSession` crd that we are going to create to restore backed up data into `restored-mgo-sh` database.